top of page

 Meals included: Breakfast, Lunch, Dinner

 Journey eastward through mountain passes and scenic countryside toward Bumthang, Bhutan’s cultural and spiritual center.
-En route, visit the Samcholing Tea Project and Khedrup Monastery Restoration, two initiatives supported by the Foundation that highlight the balance between heritage preservation and community development.
+En route, visit the Samcholing Tea Project, an initiative supported by the Foundation that highlights the balance between heritage preservation and community development.
 Continue into Bumthang’s tranquil valley, surrounded by monasteries and whispering forests.

 Meals included: Breakfast, Lunch, Dinner